-With more than 962 million views on TikTok, the coquette aesthetic, also known as ‘dollette’ is among the fastest rising trends on TikTok with Gen-Z in particular showing a keen interest in the style.
+With more than 1.1 billion views on TikTok, the coquette aesthetic, also known as ‘dollette’ is among the fastest rising trends on TikTok with Gen-Z in particular showing a keen interest in the style.

-In a Pinterest report shared recently, searches for ‘coquette’ started to rise dramatically in November 2021, this increase was three times compared to the prior month.
+In a Pinterest report shared last year, searches for the ‘coquette aesthetic’ started to rise dramatically in November, this increase was three times compared to the prior month.

 Could this sudden rise in popularity be due to Euphoria?